hapijs/hapi.dev/static/lib/tutorials/en_US/auth.md

     (user) => user.username === username
 );
 ```
-If the user doesn't not exists, or if the provided password is wrong, you redirect the user back to the login page.
+If the user doesn't exist, or if the provided password is wrong, you redirect the user back to the login page.
 You use `Bcrypt` to compare the user provided password with the hashed password from the database.

-Lastly, if the user does exist, and the passwords match, the user is then redirected to the homepage.
+Lastly, if the user does exist, and the password matches, the user is then redirected to the homepage.

 For more info on additional hapi auth plugins, please see the [plugin section](/plugins).